Seven parishes forming a united benefice in South Lincolnshire

 Services are normally held twice a month, one of which is usually Holy Communion.
 The Benefice Group service is held in the church once or twice a year, with the choir and about 45 attending.
 Attendance at normal services is about 9.
 Mothering Sunday, Christingle Services and festival services are well attended.

 The PCC has 8 members.
-It has previously met 3 or 4 times a year, but currently is meeting more often, to administer the church repairs and associated community activities
+It meets 3 or 4 times a year.

 THE STATE OF OUR BUILDINGS